DramoraFramei/Text-Based-Isekai/README.md

 ## 🚀 How to Play

+### Running the Game

+### Game Commands

 1. **Start the game:** Run the application to begin your adventure.
+   There are two ways to run the Text-Based Isekai game:

+#### Option 1: Using the Executable (Recommended)

+1. Navigate to the `Game/dist/` folder
+2. Double-click `text-based-isekai.exe` to start the game
+3. The game will open in a console window

+#### Option 2: Using the Test Batch File

+1. Navigate to the `Game/` folder
+2. Double-click `test-exe.bat` to launch the game
+3. This will automatically run the executable for you

+> **Note:** The executable is completely standalone and doesn't require Node.js to be installed on your computer.
+> If you prefer to run the game using Node.js, you can do so by following these steps:

+1. **Install Node.js:** If you haven't already, download and install Node.js from [nodejs.org](https://nodejs.org/).
 2. **Read the text:** Pay close attention to the descriptions of your location, events, and available options.
 3. **Enter commands:** Type your desired action into the command prompt and press Enter.
 Common commands include:
     * `look` or `l`: To get a description of your current surroundings.